Compton, Guildford: George Frederic Watts

 One of Compton's most notable residents was the artist who was the painter and sculptor, George Frederic Watts, who lived his later life at a house in the village he called "Limnerslease", close to which is the early 20th century Watts Gallery, dedicated to his work.
 The gallery is open to visitors.
-After his death, Watts Mortuary Chapel and cloister designed by his wife, Mary Seton Watts, were built on a hill overlooking the village.
+After his death, the Watts Mortuary Chapel and cloister, designed by his wife, Mary Seton Watts, were built on a hill overlooking the village.
 Among his subjects were Hope (part of his "House of Life" cycle), Orpheus and Eurydice and a portrait of fellow artist, Dante Gabriel Rossetti.

 Potteries

 The Compton Potters' Arts Guild was formed in 1899 by Mary Fraser-Tytler (her name before marriage to G. F. Watts) and initially used a source of local clay discovered during the building of Limnerslease.
 It continued until 1954.

 Artist and historian Mary Wondrausch lived and worked in the parish at the site of a former brickworks.
 Made of local clay from the foundations of her pottery, sculptor Jon Edgar's Compton Triptych was unveiled in November 2011.
 The three terracotta heads celebrate the parish of Compton and the diverse figures who have contributed to this community.